 In 1956, the Red Sox again finished fourth although they never seriously contended.
 The bullpen’s decline hampered their performance.
 Both Hurd and Kiely proved major disappointments.
 Kiely lost his form and became ineffective, reflected in his 5.17 ERA over just 31⅓ innings.
 With the emergence of Ike Delock as a reliable closer and Kiely’s continued poor outings, on July 31, he was optioned to the San Francisco Seals of the Pacific Coast League.

-For Boston, which had purchased the Seals in late 1955, the 1956 season proved disappointing as the Red Sox both overestimated the quality of players it placed on the Seals and underestimated the quality of PCL play.
+For Boston, who had purchased the Seals in late 1955, the 1956 PCL season proved disappointing.
+The Red Sox both overestimated the quality of players it placed on the Seals and underestimated the quality of PCL play.
 The Seals were mired in sixth when Kiely arrived.
 They had just fired Eddie Joost as manager, replacing him with Joe Gordon.
 Kiely arrived virtually unnoticed.
-He appeared in 13 games, all in relief, compiling a 1-2 record with a 2.10 ERA.
+He appeared in 13 games, all in relief, compiling a 1-3 record with a 2.10 ERA.

 Kiely was invited to the Red Sox camp in the spring of 1957; however, his contract was soon sold outright to the Seals, his departure hastened when he got on Higgins’ wrong side.27 As if that were not bad enough, Kiely took his time joining the Seals, which angered Gordon.
 Former Phillies closer Jim Konstanty, trying to make a comeback at the age of 40, was penciled in to handle the relief pitching.28